-If you think libraries are out of reach for self-published authors, think again.
+If you think library distribution is out of reach for self-published authors, think again.

 Library distribution is one of the most exciting (and relatively new) avenues for indie authors to get their books into the hands of readers worldwide.
 As far back as 2016, 92% of librarians surveyed by New Shelves Books reported purchasing from self-published authors and small presses.
 And well before the pandemic hit, our authors saw 133% growth in library revenue.

 This trend benefits both readers and writers.
 Readers can check out books by new-to-them indie authors for free, and writers can get their books read more widely.

 That’s why we’ve put a lot of emphasis on increasing library reach for our self-published authors.
 We’ve added as many library distribution partners as possible, and extended our authors’ reach to tens of thousands of libraries worldwide (in every country on the planet!).
 We’ve also helped pioneer a pricing model for library distribution—but we’re getting ahead of ourselves.

 This post will answer our most frequently asked questions about how library distribution works, how you get paid, and why we think every indie author should get their books into libraries.

 Libraries don’t purchase books directly from authors or publishers the way a bookstore does.
 You’ll need to use a distributor to get your book into a library vendor catalog.
 Most libraries operate independently, each playing by its own rules (and according to its own budget), so library distributors aren’t just a necessary go-between.
 They save you from having to manage relationships with each library independently.

 The Alliance of Independent Authors has a great article that goes in-depth on library distribution.
 We don’t want to reinvent the wheel, so check out that post for even more detail.

 Libraries use two primary payment models: OC/OU and CPC.